Vertexwahn/rules_qt6/README.md

 ## Goal

-The goal of these rules is to be able to build [Qt6](https://www.qt.io/product/qt6) applications using [Bazel](https://bazel.build/) on Windows, Linux and macOS without the need to preinstall Qt6.
+The goal of these rules is to be able to build [Qt6](https://www.qt.io/product/qt6) applications using [Bazel](https://bazel.build/) on Windows, Linux, and macOS without the need to preinstall Qt6.
 All the magic to set up Qt6 should be done by Bazel with as little effort as possible.

 ## Quick start